ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ##### Quantum Error Correction

-Modern computeres are for all intents and purposes error-free.
+Modern computers are for all intents and purposes error-free.
 The same doesn't apply to quantum computers, therefore error correction is required.
 - Some level of error correction is crucial to achieving satisfactory performance because of the presence of noise.
-- Important to understand the "asymptotic significance" of quantum errors, and the possiblity and efficiency
+- Important to understand the "asymptotic significance" of quantum errors, and the possibility and efficiency of correction.

 ##### Three-bit repetition code

+Cla

 ##### Three-qubit bit-flip code
 ##### Three-Qubit phase-flip code
 ##### Depolarising Channel